 Tammy - I'm really glad you enjoyed the Hub, and that it reminded you of home.
 I'm sure North Carolina is beautiful, too.
 Thanks for commenting!

 Tammy from North Carolina on August 25, 2012:

 It is always a pleasure to meet other Hubbers from Pennsylvania.
 I was raised in Somerset County, directly across the street where the plane crashed on 9-11.
 I miss the food, maple syrup, apple cider, and the mountain air.
 I love your hub.
 It feels like home.

-Rachel Koski Nielsen (author) from Pennsylvania, now farming in Minnesota on August 22, 2012:
+Rachel Koski Nielsen (author) from from PA, now homesteading in MN on August 22, 2012:

 Hi Dolores!
 I haven't eaten at Cloisters - I'll have to give it a try.
 Thanks for commenting, glad you liked the article.
 I love Lancaster.

 Dolores Monet from East Coast, United States on August 22, 2012:

 Hi, Farmer Rachel - I love Lancaster County and visit it once a year.
 We usually go to Ephrata and stop in the Menonite Store and eat at Cloisters.
 Also enjoy stopping in Carson's in the Cornfields.
 It is a beautiful place!
 Your pictures are so pretty!